Nike SB Stefan Janoski Max

 - Ladies may also wear a pair of Nike SB Stefan Janoski Max men’s shoes and match them with shorts or skirts and a shirt on a sunny day.

 Nike took its ingenuity to a new level when they decided to use the Air Max sole in the SB Stefan Janoski silhouette.
-As fans of Nike know, the iconic Air Max became such a hit because of the visible Airbag that was previously hidden from the public.
+As fans of Nike know that the iconic Air Max became such a hit because of the visible Airbag that was previously hidden from the public.
 It was a testament to Tinker Hatfield’s guts and fashion sense that made the visible Air sole possible.

 The incorporation of this Air Technology to the already formidable Stefan Janoski shoe gives the SB Stefan Janoski Max a whole new character that can only grow in influence and popularity.

-Nike’s inclusion of the Free sole is another expression that it is not afraid to combine some of their best technologies.
+Nike’s inclusion of the Free sole is another expression that it is not afraid to combine some of its best technologies.
 For skaters, the Free sole gives very good board feel while freedom of movement is very much allowed.
 Nike ably refreshed the Stefan Janoski silhouette by providing fans a tried and tested outsole technology.

 All in all, these features combine to give the Nike SB Stefan Janoski Max the attention and cultural savvy of a modern and sophisticated shoe without losing the elements of its past.